Paul Reiche III

+Paul Reiche III (/'rɪtʃi/ RITCH-ee) is an American game designer.
+His career started in the pen and paper RPG industry, where he collaborated with artist Erol Otus on games such as Dungeons & Dragons and Gamma World.
+He then transitioned into video games, working with Jon Freeman to establish Free Fall Associates and developed titles like Mail Order Monsters, World Tour Golf, and Archon.
+Later, he left Free Fall to establish Toys for Bob with Fred Ford.
+Their first collaboration resulted in Star Control.
+After a successful sequel, they declined to make a third installment, instead focusing on other projects including the successful Skylanders franchise.

 Career

 Pen and paper RPGs

 Reiche was a childhood friend of artist Erol Otus, before either of them worked in the role-playing game industry.
 He and Otus played role-playing games together and released a few small games in the genre.
 After Otus joined TSR, the then-publisher of Dungeons & Dragons (D&D), Reiche was able to eventually find employment there as a writer.

 They made contributions to the evolving game and other games by TSR—Otus with artwork, Reiche with game design (primarily on D&D and Gamma World).
 Reiche's credits as developer include Isle of Dread, Slave Pits of the Undercity and Assault on the Aerie of the Slave Lords, and The Ghost Tower of Inverness, and he also contributed to Gary Gygax's Legion of Gold for Gamma World.
 Reiche also invented the race of Thri-kreen mantis warriors for Advanced Dungeons & Dragons, which debuted in the second set of Monster Cards.